As soon as you start Hypnobirthing… Start practising!

 Very simply put – they are the five senses linked to a good memory, experience or sense of self.

 Hypnobirthing anchors are the magic star dust in Hypnobirthing and they are everywhere.
 So however you practice your hypnobirthing, you will always be using anchors.
 So you can sit back and relax just knowing they are there.
-Or for best effect, use this free hypnobirthing script to find your calming anchor colour and get everything you need to know with my Ultimate Guide to Hypnobirthing Anchors.
+Or for best effect, use this simple script to find your calming hypnobirthing anchor colour and get everything you need to know with my Ultimate Guide to Hypnobirthing Anchors.

 Essential oils / scent anchors